Hausdorff dimension of limit sets for projective Anosov representations

-\begin{rmk} Note the second part of Theorem \ref{theo-GeneralComparisonEntropyCriticalExponent} actually holds as soon as the Zariski closure of $\G$ is semi-simple (by simply restricting to the Zariski closure).
+\begin{rmk} The second part of Theorem \ref{theo-GeneralComparisonEntropyCriticalExponent} actually holds as soon as the Zariski closure of\, $\G$ is semisimple (by simply restricting to the Zariski closure).
 A typical example where we don't know whether the equality $\delta_{1,2} = h_{1,2}$ holds is a deformation of a projective Anosov subgroup of $\SL(n,\R)$ inside $\mathrm{Aff}(\R^n) \subset \SL(n+1,\R)$. \end{rmk}